 - Incentive for green manufacturing.

-- Exemption from rules & regulations related to environment, labor, etc.
+- Exemption from rules & regulations related to the environment, labour, etc.

-- Web-enabled process of clearance by center & state authorities.
+- Web-enabled process of clearance by centre & state authorities.

 - In case the re-investment is considered for the purchase of plant and machinery within the period of 3 years, then there will be relief on the capital gains tax.